As supply chains continue to evolve at a rapid pace, businesses are constantly seeking ways to optimize their operations and improve efficiency.

 What is API?

-Application Programming Interfaces (APIs) are a more modern solution that allows different software systems to communicate with each other in real-time.
+Application Programming Interfaces (APIs) are a more recent solution that allows different software systems to communicate with each other in real-time.

 Key Benefits of API